jupyterhub/jupyterhub/README.md

     pip install -r requirements.txt
     pip install .

+If you plan to run notebook servers locally, you may also need to install the IPython notebook:

+    pip install "ipython[notebook]"

 This will fetch client-side javascript dependencies and compile CSS, and install these files to `sys.prefix`/share/jupyter, as well as install any Python dependencies.